This expert is no longer a staff member at The Heritage Foundation.

 Later in his Army career, Spoehr served in senior leadership positions in the Pentagon, responsible for charting the Army’s future year financial plans, developing equipment modernization strategies, and achieving business efficiencies and reform.
-He became passionate that every dollar provided to the U.S. military is applied to directly improve readiness and not wasted; analysis and recommendations conducted by Spoehr have been used by the Secretary of the Army and other senior leaders to reduce or eliminate military headquarters, reduce back-office costs, and streamline lengthy bureaucratic processes, saving millions of taxpayer dollars.
-He has published articles describing methods to make the military more efficient and effective, and is a widely requested speaker on these topics.
+Analysis and recommendations conducted by Spoehr were used by the Secretary of the Army and other senior leaders to reduce or eliminate military headquarters, reduce back-office costs, and streamline lengthy bureaucratic processes, saving millions of taxpayer dollars.
+He has published articles describing methods to make the military more efficient and effective and is a widely requested speaker on these topics.

-He earned a bachelor’s degree in Biology from the College of William and Mary, Williamsburg, VA, a Masters of Arts in Public Administration from Webster University in St. Louis, MO, and a Master of Arts in Strategic Studies from the U.S. Army War College, Carlisle, PA.
+He earned a bachelor’s degree in Biology from the College of William and Mary, Williamsburg, Virginia, a masters of arts in Public Administration from Webster University in St. Louis, Missouri, and a master of arts in Strategic Studies from the U.S. Army War College, Carlisle, Pennsylvania.

 He and his wife, Cynthia, live in Alexandria, Virginia, where he enjoys kayaking, home repair, and hiking.
 They have two grown children, Catherine and Peter, who served with the 2nd Cavalry Regiment in Afghanistan, and five grandchildren.